European Union: Privacy

 However, confronted with various challenges, in particular the persistent fragmentation of data protection laws throughout the European Union and increasing digitalisation, the European Union decided to review the legal framework.
 This led to the adoption of the General Data Protection Regulation (GDPR).
 Adopted in 2016, the GDPR became directly applicable in all member states on 25 May 2018.
 Reform of the ePrivacy Directive was also initiated, to align the framework for electronic communication services with the new GDPR rules.

 Updates and trends

 The GDPR, which is directly applicable in the member states, achieved a high degree of harmonisation for the data protection rules in the European Union.
 However, member states still have ‘margins of manoeuvre’ and can adopt national legislation to specify, restrict or expand the GDPR rules under certain circumstances (eg, for children’s consent or the scope of data subject rights).
-As at September 2019, 26 member states had adopted specific national laws to supplement the GDPR and two were in the process of doing so.

 Focus on the GDPR

 In the spirit of the ECHR and the CFR, the GDPR seeks to protect individuals’ personal data as an overarching, fundamental human right.
 Article 1 states that it shall protect fundamental rights and freedoms of natural persons and reduce barriers for businesses by facilitating the movement of personal data within the European Union.
 In addition, the GDPR aims to address the data protection risks associated with new technologies and their widespread use by imposing more stringent obligations.
 Finally, the GDPR aims to ensure effective protection of personal data by strengthening data subjects’ rights and the obligations of those who process personal data, and by establishing authorities to monitor and ensure compliance.

 Scope of application